bcgsc/arcs/README.md

 An example bash script on how to run the ARCS+LINKS pipeline can be found at: Examples/pipeline_example.sh

+you can test your installation by following instructions at: Examples/arcs_test-demo/README.txt and compare your output to the files provided at: Examples/arcs_test-demo/output/

 ### License

 ARCS Copyright (c) 2016 British Columbia Cancer Agency Branch.
 All rights reserved.